-Figure 55.
+Figure 61.
 The page for creating a new connection.
 The PPP section.

 Parameter Description PPP Username A username (login) to access the Internet.
 Without authorization Select the checkbox if you don't need to enter a username and password to access the Internet.
 Password A password to access the Internet.
 Password confirmation The confirmation of the entered password (to avoid mistypes).
 Service name Displayed for the PPPoE type only.
 The name of the PPPoE authentication server.
-Authentication algorithm Select a required authentication method from the drop-down list or leave the AUTO value. мти The maximum size of units transmitted by the interface.
+Authentication algorithm Select a required authentication method from the drop-down list or leave the AUTO value.
+MTU The maximum size of units transmitted by the interface.
 Keep Alive Select the checkbox if you want the router to keep you connected to your ISP even when the connection has been inactive for a specified period of time.
 When the checkbox is selected, the LCP interval and LCP fails fields are available.
 Specify the required values.

 Parameter Description Dial on demand Select the checkbox if you want the router to establish connection to the Internet on demand.
 In the Maximum idle time field, specify a period of inactivity (in seconds) after which the connection should be terminated.
 PPP IP extension This option is used by some ISPs.
 Contact your ISP to clarify if this checkbox needs to be enabled.
-Use Static IP Address Select the checkbox if you want to use a static IP address to access the Internet.
-In the Static IP Address field displayed when the checkbox is selected, specify a static IP address.
+Static IP Address Fill in the field if you want to use a static IP address to access the Internet.
 PPP debug Select the checkbox if you want to log all data on PPP connection debugging.
 PPPoE pass through Displayed for the PPPoE type only.
 Select the checkbox if you want to allow PPPoE clients of computers from your LAN to connect to the Internet through this PPPoE connection of the router.